Alternative Therapy Introduction

 Explore alternatives with an open but cautious mind and you should do just fine.
 Before You Pay for That First Visit You’ve decided to explore that alternative track, to try and find a solution to your pain.
 That’s great!
 But please do it wisely.
 Following a few simple rules can save you time, money and maybe even your health.
 Talk to your doctor.

 Many people hold out, refusing to tell their physicians of the alternative activities.
 Not a wise thing to do.
 Anything you ingest, “natural” or not, can interact with anything else you may be taking.
-Please let your doctor know about ALL your treatments.
+Please let your doctor know about ALL your treatments or you can also go for americahomecare.
 You may even be surprised to find out your doctor agrees that your choice may be effective for you; he may even refer you to a reputable practitioner.
 Find out what organization certifies the practitioners in the field you wish to explore.
 Often they can recommend a certified practitioner in your area.
 If you find a practitioner on your own, make sure he is certified by the organization.

 Check out the cost.

 Many alternatives are not cheap and most are not yet covered by national insurance.
 Make sure you will be able to afford the program you choose.
 If it takes 4 treatment sessions to treat your condition and you can only afford two, then it isn’t going to be worth your while.
 Don’t be fooled by the word “natural.”
 Natural does not always mean safe.
 Poison ivy for example is quite natural, but it certainly isn’t safe for many people.
 Many of the powerful prescription drugs are “natural” derivatives of plants, and they can be quite dangerous if used incorrectly.